yushiangfu/study-notes/02-memory.md

 [    0.000000] Consider using a HIGHMEM enabled kernel.
 ```

 Function _bootmem_init_ initializes the node and zone structure, and in our study case, it's one node and two zones (normal + empty highmem).
+As a matter of fact, these unremarkable structures are buddy system with no page frames to spare.
+To represent each page frame, kernel generates an array of 'struct page' and behaves as handle for their corresponding page frames.

 ```
 +--------------+